Learned iterative custom prior#

 prior = Prior(g=g)

-We use deepinv.unfolded.unfolded_builder() to define the unfolded algorithm and set both the stepsizes of the PGD algorithm \(\gamma\) (stepsize) and the soft thresholding parameters \(\lambda\) as learnable parameters.
-These parameters are initialized with a table of length max_iter, yielding a distinct stepsize and g_param value for each iteration of the algorithm.
-For single stepsize and g_param shared across iterations, initialize with a single float value.
+We use deepinv.optim.PGD() with unfold=True to define the unfolded algorithm and set both the stepsizes of the PGD algorithm \(\gamma\) (stepsize) and the soft regularization parameters \(\lambda\) as learnable parameters.
+These parameters are initialized with a table of length max_iter, yielding a distinct stepsize and lambda value for each iteration of the algorithm.
+For single stepsize and lambda shared across iterations, initialize with a single float value.

 # Unrolled optimization algorithm parameters